The Terminal Mockup Problem: Why Those 3 Dots Ruin Your Design

 Problem 2: They Signal "Generic Developer Tool"

-The terminal mockup says "this is a developer tool" the same way a stethoscope icon says "this is a healthcare app."
-It is a visual cliche that communicates category without communicating identity.
-When every developer tool uses the same terminal mockup, none of them stand out.
+The terminal mockup says "this is a developer tool" the way a stethoscope icon says "this is a healthcare app."
+It communicates the category and nothing about the identity.
+When every dev tool reaches for the same dark box and green text, none of them read as distinct.

 Approach A: Terminal mockup with three dots